 - Payment - permission to send payments

 - Admin - permission to modify certain aspects of your contract.
-Some, such as pricing, are only modifiable by Transactive support
+Some aspects, such as pricing, are only modifiable by Transactive support

-An application or contact can have any combination of the above, and the resulting capability is the sum of the capabilities of the individual authorities.
+An API key can have any combination of the above, and the resulting capability is the sum of the capabilities of the individual authorities.

 Pick any of the following supported content types for

-Supply request IDs in order to track your calls and, in the case of payment submissions, ensure their idempotency.
+Supply request IDs in order to track your calls and, in the case of payment requests, to ensure their idempotency.

-There are three different types of request IDs.
-Two are supplied by you, one is automatically supplied by the API.
+There are two different types of request IDs, one supplied by you and one automatically supplied by the API.

-- X-Request-ID (optional) - include a customer header called
+- Request ID (optional) - include a custom header called

 X-Request-IDin order to uniquely identify API calls for your own purposes